SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 For more information on this feature, go to our section about [Grouping devices](/device-management-application/grouping-devices/).

-### Step 4: Working with dashboards
+### Step 4: Customize the dashboard

 The predefined dashboard can be edited and designed individually according to your needs.
 You can add, remove or change widgets being displayed here allowing you to visualize data emanating from your device or devices.
-The cockpit application in {{< product-c8y-iot >}} provides you with an unrestrained overview and the essential dashboards to monitor your IoT data the way you want.
+The Cockpit application in {{< product-c8y-iot >}} provides you with an unrestrained overview and the essential dashboards to monitor your IoT data according to your needs.

 Follow the instructions below to create a new dashboard with the device you registered in the last step.
-You may need to check if you meet the [requirements](/cockpit/working-with-dashboards/) first.
+It can be necessary to check if you meet the [requirements](/cockpit/working-with-dashboards/) first.

 #### Creating a dashboard